asazin90143/Portfolio_c1/README.md

 ### 1. Projects (`projects.json`)

-Add a new object to the array in `projects.json`:
+Add a new object to the array in `projects.json`.
+**Note:** The project thumbnail is automatically generated from the `link` URL.
+The `image` field is used as a fallback if the screenshot fails to load.

 ```json
 {